-Asymmetric information and FAW as public good
+2 Asymmetric information and FAW as public good

-Labelling of FAW has been suggested as an instrument to increase FAW at farm level by improving market transparency and allowing better-informed purchase decisions for consumers.
-However, individual consumers buying FAW labelled products contribute to the provision of FAW as public good.
+Labelling of FAW has been suggested as an instrument to increase FAW at farm level by improving market transparency and allowing better informed purchase decisions for consumers (Sullivan 2012).
+This approach holds as long as FAW can be considered as a private good which is tradable on markets.
+FAW as private good holds as long as rivalry and excludability in consumption is given.
+This applies for FAW that is completely coupled to a physical animal food product in a defined proportion and where the FAW-aspect cannot become aware to other persons than those consuming the physical product.
+However, this last assumption might be contested as individual consumers buying FAW labelled products contribute to the provision of FAW which can not be hidden from the general public and thus FAW gets public good character, i.e. all people knowing about animals kept in FAW improved labelling programs can enjoy this knowledge of improved FAW.
 Public goods' general characteristics are non-rivalry and non-excludability, i.e. as FAW is provided in a society no one can be excluded from enjoying this increased FAW and enjoying this increased FAW does not reduce consumption possibilities for others (Cowen 2006).
 Thus, if FAW is understood as a public good, its provision would be expected to suffer from free rider effects.
 Circumventing the free rider problem is attempted by market differentiation and creating club goods within private approaches.
-Implemented as private or public labelling, these approaches implicitly assume that for the public good FAW excludability can be created.
+Implemented as private or public labelling, these approaches implicitly assume that for the public good FAW excludability can be created thus attempting to create a private good.
 However, Uehleke et al. (2018) show that stated demand for FAW in an individual situation is lower than in a collective situation indicating the difficulty to create excludability.
-These results challenge public and private labelling approaches for FAW and suggest to treat FAW as a public good.
-When Enneking (2019) finds low WTP for FAW in a real market experiment the public good character of FAW is neglected.
-The private vs. collective decision framework of Uehleke et al. (2018) could partly explain these low revealed WTP for FAW in a market experiment.
+These results challenge private as well as public labelling approaches for FAW and suggest to treat FAW as a public good.
+When Enneking (2019) finds low willingness-to-pay (WTP) for FAW in a real market experiment the public good character of FAW is neglected.
+The private vs. collective decision framework of Uehleke et al. (2018) could partly explain these low revealed WTP for FAW in a market experiment and low market shares of labelling programs (Busch et al. 2020).

-Transaction costs and network externalities in a market context
+3 Transaction costs, economies of scale and network externalities in a market context

 Low provision of FAW can also be understood as a network externality linked to supply- and demand-side economies of scale.
 Some authors also term this as the 'infant industry' argument (e.g. Hartmann et al. 2015).

-Within nascent and marginal FAW labelling programs transaction costs are high and economies of scale can not be realized yet.
+Within nascent and marginal FAW labelling programs transaction costs are high and economies of scale cannot be realized yet.